sarahmonster/wanderlist/README.md

 If you're jetsetting around, you may not want to do this for every place, or you may want to write regular blog posts instead.

 To hide the automatic link to the place's post, check the "Hide links to place posts" box in your settings page.

+### Showing places you loved most

+You can mark places you loved, and they'll appear in the front-end of your site with a little heart next to them.
+How adorable!

+First, you need to choose a tag to use.
+From your settings panel, choose a tag you'd like to use under "Tag for "loved" places".
+Then, tag any place you loved with the tag you selected, and that post will appear as a loved post.